Glossary

 IP

-IP (Internet Protocol) is the principal communications protocol for relaying packets across network boundaries, enabling internetworking and the foundation of the Internet.
+IP (Internet Protocol) is the principal communications protocol for relaying packets across network boundaries, enabling Internetworking and the foundation of the Internet.
 IP addresses specify the format of packets and address the scheme for computers to communicate over a network.

 TCP